splunk/public-o11y-docs/admin/notif-services/opsgenie.rst

 * :ref:`opsgenie2`

-   You must be an Splunk Observability Cloud administrator to complete this task.
+   You must be a Splunk Observability Cloud administrator to complete this task.

 * :ref:`opsgenie3`

 .. _opsgenie1:

-Step 1: Create an Splunk Observability Cloud integration in OpsGenie
+Step 1: Create a Splunk Observability Cloud integration in OpsGenie
 =================================================================================

 You must be an Opsgenie account owner or administrator to complete these tasks.

-To create an Splunk Observability Cloud integration in OpsGenie:
+To create a Splunk Observability Cloud integration in OpsGenie:

 #.
 Log in to Opsgenie.